-- Allow the processing of marijuana concentrates and extracts in the exclusive farm use (EFU) and agriculture/forest (AG/F) zones, subject to certain standards;
+- Allow processing marijuana concentrates in the exclusive farm use (EFU) and agriculture/forest (AG/F) zones, subject to certain standards;

-- Amend regulations as needed to conform to changes in state law and regulations, and
+- Conform to changes in state law and regulations, and

-- Make minor edits to increase the clarity of the current regulations.
+- Increase the clarity of the current regulations.

-In November 2016, county voters approved a 3 percent sales tax on recreational marijuana.
-The tax applies to unincorporated Clackamas County and takes effect on Feb.
+In November 2016, county voters approved a 3% sales tax on recreational marijuana.
+The tax, which only applied to unincorporated areas of the County, took effect Feb.
 8, 2017.

-The approved regulations allow marijuana businesses in the following zones:
+The approved regulations allowed marijuana businesses in the following zones:

-- Retail – commercial zones, both urban and rural
+- Retail – most commercial zones, both urban and rural

-- Wholesale – urban industrial zones, rural commercial and industrial zones
+- Wholesale – most urban industrial zones, rural commercial and industrial zones

-- Processing* – urban industrial, corridor commercial, general commercial, station community mixed use and office commercial, exclusive farm use (EFU), ag/forest and rural industrial (*in all zones except urban and rural industrial zones, extract and concentrate processing is prohibited)
+- Processing* – most urban industrial, corridor commercial, general commercial, station community mixed use and office commercial, exclusive farm use, ag/forest and rural industrial (*in all zones except urban and rural industrial zones, the type of products that may be processed is limited)

-- Producing/Growing – urban industrial, exclusive farm use (EFU), ag/forest, timber, rural residential farm-forest 5-acre, farm-forest 10-acre, and rural industrial.
+- Producing/Growing – urban industrial, exclusive farm use, ag/forest, timber, rural residential farm-forest 5-acre, farm-forest 10-acre and rural industrial.

-The regulations also include requirements marijuana businesses must meet in relation to a variety of time, place and manner issues, including odor, lighting, security, waste management, minimum separation distances, water, access and hours.
+- The regulations include requirements that marijuana businesses must meet in relation to a variety of time, place and manner issues including odor, lighting, security, waste management, minimum separation distances, water, access and hours.
 Details.

 In November 2014, Oregon voters approved Measure 91, legalizing marijuana for personal recreational use.
-In 2015, the State Legislature approved five bills that amend and provide regulations related to recreational and medical marijuana.
-(Two of those bills have provisions related to marijuana land use issues.)
 Recreational marijuana became legal for personal use in Oregon on July 1, 2015.

 - Production -- manufacturing, planting, cultivation, growing or harvesting of marijuana in Oregon